Fix BOOTMGR Is Missing Error on PC in Windows 7/8/10

 In addition to the way for MBR recovery, perhaps some of you choose to use bootrec tool.
 Firstly you need to prepare a Windows installation disc, and then connect it to your PC.
 Next try to repair the issue BOOTMGR is missing in Windows 7 with Command Prompt.
 Please launch CMD according to the wizard.
 In Windows 7/8/10, type the following commands in turn:

-To fix bootmgr CMD seems to be complicated, so I suggest you to use MiniTool Partition Wizard.
+To fix bootmgr CMD seems to be complicated, so we suggest that you should use MiniTool Partition Wizard.

 Solution 5: Mark Partition Active

 If you have marked a wrong partition active, the computer will fail to start up with BOOTMGR error message in Windows 7/8/10, because the active partition probably doesn’t contain boot files.
 As you know, system partition or boot partition must be primary and active, and there is only one active partition.
 In this case, you must mark the partition within boot files active to ensure the computer runs properly.
 In order to solve the issue, please reset your system partition active.
 How to do this work?
 It is very easy.
 You also can use MiniTool Partition Wizard Professional Edition.
 Please boot your computer from the bootable disc to enter the main interface of MiniTool Partition Wizard.

 Step 1: Then select the wrong active partition, you will see there are many partition functions in the left pane, here please select "Set Inactive" feature.

 Step 2: Next select the target partition, click "Set Active" function from "Partition Management" drop-down menu.

 Step 3: At last, you will go back to the main interface of MiniTool Partition Wizard.
 Click "Apply" button to make these changes effect.

 Solution 6: Test Hard Drive

-Besides, if there are some disk bad sectors, BOOTMGR files probbaly get missing.
+Besides, if there are some disk bad sectors, BOOTMGR files probably get missing.
 So you should check the disk surface.
 MiniTool Partition Wizard provides a feature to do this work with its "Surface Test" in Windows 7/8/10.
 If bad sectors exist, this tool will mark them red.
 On the contrary, the healthy sectors will be marked green.